Eonzenex/JC3MpRace/README.md

 15. Sync the voting system through all player and launch only one race event

 #### Credits
-Created by Myami(FR) and the help of lordFarquaad for scripting || JSON File (Race) created by Protato .
+Created by Myami(FR) and the help of lordFarquaad for scripting. || JSON File (Race) created by Protato .